caffeine-suite/caffeine-script/README.md

 I look forward to the day when there are design awards for programing langauges, editors, IDEs, compilers, debuggers, etc.

 More on my design philosophy: http://www.essenceandartifact.com/2014/07/amazingly-great-design-howto.html

+### Syntax Matters

+I believe syntax matters.
+For every line of code I write, throughout the product lifecycle, I edit that line at least 10 times and I read it at least 100 times.
+Every single token added to the source costs 10x - 100x or more programmer-time down the road.
+(1)

+#### Code is a liability.

+While the product of code is an asset - it creates value in the world, the code itself is a liability.
+It requires maintenence, reading, understanding, and editing.
+All of these things *cost* programmer time.
+A good way to reduce the cost of code is to reduce its size, as long as you can do so without losing clarity.

+(1) These are, of course, rough numbers with no study backing them up.
+They are based on personal experience.

+### Why CaffeineScript over JavaScript/ES6?

+ES6 adds a lot of nice things to JavaScript, but didn't address JavaScript's biggest shortcoming: its syntax.

+#### CaffeineScript is a Human-Language

+* It dramatically reduces the number of tokens required to code.
+* It ensures everything returns a value so you can program in a functional way.
+* It avoids JavaScript's pitfalls:
+  * JavaScript's == and != are dangroups.
+CafScript compiles == and != into ===, and !==.
+  * JavaScript makes working with 'this' awkward and dangroups.
+Smart 'this' (@) bindings in CafScript (auto: ->, manualBound: =>, manualUnbound: ~>) make working with 'this' a snap.

+#### JavaScript ES6 is a Machine-Language

+IMO, JavaScript should be considered a machine-langauge.
+It is more machine-friendly than human-friendly.
+And that's great!
+Like the JVM, it's a runtime that is available on all platforms.
+Even better than JVM byte-codes, Javascript is vaguely human-readable.
+As such, it's easy to inspect the generated code and see what's going on under the CaffeineScript hood.

 # CaffeineMC (Meta-Compiler)